 The paper-roofed cottages and the two paper mills can be seen on this extract from the Ordnance Survey map of 1878.
 John Towle's paper house is the dark shape south of New Hinksey Mill, just above where is says 'BM 202 4'.

 Weirs paper mill on the Weirs mill stream, close to where Donnington Bridge now crosses the river.
-Copyright John Burbank, and reproduced with his permission.
+Left: painting of unknown date, copyright John Burbank, and reproduced with his permission.
+Right: Weirs Paper Mill by William Crotch (1775–1847), courtesy of Norwich Castle Museum & Art Gallery, Norfolk Museums Service.
 There is another painting of the mill here.
 (Click on image to close)